jfernstad/habitz-backend/README.md

 # Habitz Tracker

-Simple webapp which allows you to setup and track your desired daily actions in order to make them a habit.
+Simple webapp which allows you to setup and track your desired daily actions in order to make them into a habit.

 I use it with a eInk display (mobiscribe) and a Raspberry PI.